Skip to content

 Theoretical tools¤

-JPC provides the following theoretical tools that can be used to study deep linear networks (DLNs) trained with PC:
+JPC provides the following main theoretical tools that can be used to study deep linear networks (DLNs) trained with PC:

-jpc.compute_linear_equilib_energy(network: PyTree[equinox.nn._linear.Linear], x: typing.Union[jax.Array, numpy.ndarray, numpy.bool, numpy.number, bool, int, float, complex], y: typing.Union[jax.Array, numpy.ndarray, numpy.bool, numpy.number, bool, int, float, complex]) -> Array
+jpc.linear_equilib_energy(model: PyTree[equinox.nn._linear.Linear], x: typing.Union[jax.Array, numpy.ndarray, numpy.bool, numpy.number, bool, int, float, complex], y: typing.Union[jax.Array, numpy.ndarray, numpy.bool, numpy.number, bool, int, float, complex], *, skip_model: typing.Optional[jaxtyping.PyTree[equinox.nn._linear.Linear]] = None, param_type: str = 'sp', gamma: typing.Optional[jaxtyping.Shaped[Array, '']] = None, return_rescaling: bool = False) -> typing.Union[jax.Array, typing.Tuple[jax.Array, jax.Array]] ¤

 Computes the theoretical PC energy at the solution of the activities for a deep linear network (Innocenti et al. 2024):